vityok/cl-proj/README.md

 using the `pj` package nickname.

 Constants, variables and functions are extremely close to the PROJ.4.
-API is documented in the <api.html> file that is supplied in the distribution.
+Bindings for geodesic functions are also provided in addition to the core Proj4 API.
+Reference is in the <api.html> file that is supplied in the distribution.

 Primary development platform is recent Ubuntu Linux distribution with recent versions of SBCL and ECL Common Lisps.

+In addition to Proj4 library bindings this package a number of utility functions, including:

+* Parsing degrees from a string and conversion between degree-minutes-seconds and decimal representations

+* Simplification of polygons/polylines (reducing number of vertices) using the Ramer–Douglas–Peucker algorithm

+* Projecting points from a geographic space onto a screen with the given dimensions and viewport

+* Construction of circular lines with the given radius and center (like missile ranges, etc.)

 Copying
 =======

-    Copyright (c) 2012,2015, Victor Anyakin <anyakinvictor@yahoo.com>
+    Copyright (c) 2012,2015,2017 Victor Anyakin <anyakinvictor@yahoo.com>
     All rights reserved.

     Redistribution and use in source and binary forms, with or without